top of page

 I see people claim the label of empath while reacting with hostility and certainty toward issues they have not fully absorbed or sat with.
 Empathy cannot coexist with selective compassion.
 You cannot claim to be deeply empathetic while dismissing the thoughts, fears, or grief of half the world simply because they fall outside your chosen narrative.

 Social media amplifies this problem.
 It rewards haste, outrage, and performance over reflection.
 People post in moments of emotional reactivity, releasing anger into the world without considering the long term impact on themselves or others.
 Over time, that energy isolates them, even as they wonder why they feel unheard or alone.
+That is what breaks my heart.

 Empathy requires patience, humility, and restraint.
 It is quieter than outrage, slower than certainty, and far less interested in winning than in understanding.